[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 Cast Speed: While this does not directly buff our damage, this will speed up the cast animation on our Bladefall, which is great for survivability.
 Less time spent casting = more time dodging and running.

 For the Ascendancy order I suggest 2 options:

-Basically, Pious Path first will be the safety and QoL option, while Inevitable Judgment first is all about damage.
-Even though it has less damage early on, option 2 is still solid because in my experience this build has enough damage to compensate.
-However, it's important for us to have Inevitable Judgment by the time we are around the high-tier yellow maps, because that node is one of the most important for our damage.
+We can choose to take Pious Path first, which will be the safety and QoL option, while Inevitable Judgment first is all about damage.
+It's important for us to have Inevitable Judgment by the time we are around the high-tier yellow maps, because that node is one of the most important for our damage.
 Therefore, we would have to hopefully clear Uber Lab early.
-I would recommend option 1.
+I would recommend getting Inevitable Judgment first still.